hammerdirt-analyst/feb_2024/docs/_sources/titlepage.md

 Notes, prototype code and data checking for API that formats the data and methods of a ChatGPT research assistant.

+The UX and final app structure can be tested here (! the llm is not yet attached): [litter assisstant](https://litterassistant.streamlit.app/)

+Interested contributors can check the repo: https://github.com/hammerdirt-analyst/litterassistant

 ### The litter assistant

 ```{image} resources/hammerdirt.png